ch-stark/blogvmdeleteprotection/index.md

                 # By omitting 'name', this applies to all VMs in selected namespaces
                 labels:
                   kubevirt.io/vm-delete-protection: "True" # Enforce the label
+'''
-(PlacementRule and PlacementBinding are required to deploy the policy to managed clusters, but are omitted here for brevity.)
+(Placement and PlacementBinding are required to deploy the policy to managed clusters, but are omitted here for brevity.)

-Step 2: Restricted Management using Gatekeeper (Preventative) Once the delete protection is universally applied by the ACM policy, we must ensure that only authorized personnel can disable it.
+#### Step 2: Restricted Management using Gatekeeper (Preventative)

+Once the delete protection is universally applied by the ACM policy, we must ensure that only authorized personnel can disable it.
 This step uses Gatekeeper (an implementation of OPA/Rego) to create an admission controller policy that blocks updates attempting to remove the protection label, unless the user belongs to a specific administrative group.

 This policy demonstrates a powerful principle: Separation of Duties.
 An automatic operator may apply the protection, but only a human administrator with special privileges can override it.